dinespoulsen/CV/README.md

 I have excelled when it comes to learning new technologies and I have pushed myself to pick up some of the latest trends.
 I want to stay updated and my final project at Makers academy is a testament to this.
 The project was written using the MERN stack which I learnt in just 4 days.
 I want to work with big data where my analytical side gets to flourish.
 I have a creative side that I feel I get to use when I program which is a very motivating aspect for me.

 At Makers Academy I learned the best practices within the programming industry.
 I have gained a high understanding of object oriented programming and I follow TDD practices.
 I am highly motivated to learn and I have demonstrated an ability to pick up new programming languages fast.
 I want to apply my newly found programming skills and eventually become a senior developer.
-I hope to be able to continue my learning within programming and get challenged in the daily work.
 I want to have smart and helpful colleagues around me to learn from.
 I would like to work in a company that sticks to best practices and use Agile work processes.

 ## Skills